lume/lume.github.io/guide/contributing.md

 Note, for each git submodule (sub project) that you make a pull request for, the tests for that individual project will be ran.
-Additionally, any pull request for the main repo will run all the tests of all projects to make sure everything works.
+Additionally, any pull request for the main repo will run all the tests of all projects to make sure everything works when things are all symlinked together.

-> **IMPORTANT!** If reviewers do not request any changes and all tests have
+> **Warning** If reviewers do not request any more changes and all tests have
 > passed in both the sub project(s) pull request(s) and the main repo pull
 > request, then first merge the pull request(s) for the sub project(s) so that
 > the commit is available in LUME's copy of the project repo(s), then merge the